-4.1 Other User Services Charges
+4.1 Other ShipperUser Services Charges

-There are other charges applied to services which are required by some Users but not by all, for example special allocation arrangements.
-It is more equitable to levy specific cost reflective charges for these services on those Users that require them.
+There are other charges applied to services which are required by some shipperUsers but not by all, for example special allocation arrangements.
+It is more equitable to levy specific cost reflective charges for these services on those shipperUsers that require them.
 Income from these charges is included in the regulated SO transportation income.
 These charges include:-

-- charges for the administration processes required to manage the daily operations and invoicing associated with CSEPs; - charges for the administration of allocation arrangements at shared supply meter points and Interconnectors; and - charges for specific services at Interconnectors.
+- charges for the administration processes required to manage the daily operations and invoicing associated with Connected System Exit Points (CSEPs); - charges for the administration of allocation arrangements at shared supply meter points and Interconnectors; and - charges for specific services at Interconnectors.

-The methodology used to calculate the appropriate level of these charges is based on an assessment of the costs, incurred by Xoserve, of the ongoing activities involved in providing the services.
+The methodology used to calculate the appropriate level of these charges is based on an assessment of the costs, incurred by $\times X$ oserve, of the ongoing activities involved in providing the services.
 The charges are forward looking and take into account anticipated enhancements to the methods and systems used.